This page was last updated on 7/2/2018.

 time.
 This is a simple physiological fact.

-Therefore I recommend generally using two or three exercises, each done for 1-2 sets rather than 3 sets of just one exercise.
-For example, here are a few examples of 3-set thigh and hip training sessions:
+For example, here are a some examples of 2-set or 3-set thigh and hip training sessions:

-1 set barbell squats, 1 set split squats, 1 set Cossack squats
+1 set barbell squats, 1 set split squats

 However, for some muscle groups there is little or no point in using multiple exercises because there is not sufficient difference between different exercises (e.g. rise on toes, overhead press, bench press), or one exercise is so superior to all others that there is no point in doing others (e.g. barbell press is safer and easier to load than dumbbell press).